Survey Design

 If you're asking about multiple attributes of the same thing (e.g., rate our product on quality, price, support, design), use a single matrix question with rows for each attribute and a shared rating scale.
 This keeps the survey short while preserving the ability to analyze each attribute independently.

 Whatever you do, don't compromise by hedging the wording ("How satisfied are you overall with our pricing-and-quality combination?").
-Vague phrasing doesn't fix the underlying problem — it just hides it under a softer label.
+Vague phrasing doesn't fix the underlying problem.
+It just hides it under a softer label.

 Other survey question mistakes to avoid